Caitlin Clark set out to turn Iowa into a winner. She redefined women's college hoops along the way

-CLEVELAND (AP) — Caitlin Clark doesn't want to think about.
+CLEVELAND (AP) — Caitlin Clark doesn't want to think about it.
 Or doesn't want to talk about it.
 That will come later.
 Probably much later.

 Yes, the Iowa star sees the packed stands.
 Hears the pop in the crowd whenever she drops in another 3-pointer from the logo.
 Senses the throng of media around her.
 Doesn't need to be reminded that her name has been trending pretty much everywhere over four months that have transformed her life and, in some ways, her sport.